boulahya01/ai-content-detector-v1.1/README.md

-# 🔍 AI Content Detector v1.1.0
+tttttttttttttttttttttttttttttttttttt# 🔍 AI Content Detector v1.1.0

 An advanced web application that helps you detect AI-generated content with high accuracy and real-time analysis.
 Features batch processing, comprehensive monitoring, and mu### Usage